VikingStudio/FG-5E-Enhancer/README.md

 ## Design Goal
 A minimalist streamlined version of the original Combat Enhancer, written for Fantasy Grounds Unity.

-## Roadmap
-- Horizontal Health Bars, with toggle setting in menu
-- Highlight of selected token for GM, underlay, with opacity settings in menu
-- Drag and drop conditions on targets in CT or tokens on map, if already on target then remove, otherwise add

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.